HippoCampusRobotics/fav_docs/tutorials/ros.rst

 Make sure you UNcomment these lines -> remove the :code:`#` characeters.
 Every time you modify the :file:`CMakeLists.txt` rebuild your workspace with :code:`catkin build` and to be super save you might also want to resource your workspace setup with :code:`source ~/.bashrc`.

 If you want to run a Python programm, normally you would use a command like :code:`python /path/to/your/file/python_file.py`.
-This would work for our node too.
+This would work for our node, too.
 But instead of running our node by entering :code:`python ~/fav/catkin_ws/src/awesome_package/nodes/motor_command_sender.py`, where we have to explicitly tell Python where it can find our file :file:`motor_command_sender.py`, we can use :code:`rosrun`.
-One of the advantages of :code:`rosrun` is, that we do not have to know, where the program/node is, that we want to run.
+One of the advantages of :code:`rosrun` is that we do not have to know, where the program/node is that we want to run.

 The general usage of the :code:`rosrun` command is :code:`rosrun <package_name> <executable_name>`.
 So for our :file:`awesome_package` and its :file:`motor_command_sender.py` it would be: